keptn/keptn.github.io/content/docs/1.0.x/install/helm-install/index.md

 **Install Keptn with an Ingress object**

-  If you are already using an [Ingress Controller](../access/#option-3-expose-keptn-via-an-ingress) and want to create an ingress object for Keptn, you can leverage the `ingress` section of the Helm chart.
+  If you are already using an ingress controller and want to create an ingress object for Keptn, you can leverage the `ingress` section of the Helm chart.